Freegle/cordova-plugin-google-signin/README.md

 ### Web application credentials

-Once created, copy the Client ID to use as the SERVER_CLIENT_ID.
+Once created, copy the Client ID to use as the Android SERVER_CLIENT_ID.

+For iOS you'll need to make a REVERSED_SERVER_CLIENT_ID eg as follows, where xxx-yyy is your long two-part fragment:
+* Change SERVER_CLIENT_ID "xxx-yyy.apps.googleusercontent.com"
+* To REVERSED_SERVER_CLIENT_ID ie "com.googleusercontent.apps.xxx-yyy",

 Your app can pass a received "id_token" to the server for it to use with this Client ID.